By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 It’s the energy in the city: the squares filled with locals laughing over olives and vermouth, the high-elevation picnics with a view, and the club nights risen to a different level of epic.

-Then throw in Spain’s biggest party and some of the year’s biggest music festivals.
+Then throw in Spain’s biggest party and some of the year’s biggest music festivals and arguably the best time for day trips outside the city.

 You couldn’t have picked a better month.